My Big Discovery: Saving Money on Food can Save Your Life and the World

 I strive to give you the tastiest recipes and most useful information I can.
 To do this, I’ve earned a certificate in Plant-Based Nutrition from the T. Collin Campbell Foundation and eCornell.
 To keep it clean, I earned a ServSafe Food Manager Certificate.
-I regularly attend conferences and take online classes.
-In 2016, that included the national Plant-Based Prevention of Disease conference, VegFest Raleigh, and EcoSattva training.
+I’ve attended three national Plant-Based Prevention of Disease conferences, many VegFests, and two years EcoSattva training.
 I’ve got a background in procedures writing and user interfaces that drives me to explain things clearly and test them thoroughly.

 Bottom line: I want you to be happy and avoid suffering in our crazy, beautiful world.
 The best way I know to do that is to share my cooking skills.
 We can make a real difference by cooking like it matters.
 I hope you’ll sign up to learn more.
 Drop me a note with any questions or comments.